 - 1,654 crocodiles in Orissa park - Jan 16, 2011

 - 1,000 endangered turtles found dead in Orissa beach - Jan 27, 2010

-Tags: boatmen, conservation group, conservation measures, elephants, fishing trawlers, gill netters, half a million, hatchlings, imprisonment, nov 1, olive ridley turtles, orissa, puri district, river mouth, shallow coastal waters, state wildlife department, turtle conservation, turtle sanctuary, turtles, wildlife protection act
+Tags: conservation measures, dead turtles, elephants, endangered turtles, forest officer, ganjam, half a million, hatchlings, imprisonment, lakh, nov 1, olive ridley, orissa, puri, ridley turtles, river mouth, shallow coastal waters, trapping, turtles, wildlife protection act